 The gallery was also the first to organize a commercial exhibition of Zao Wou-ki's works in Hong Kong in 1993 and since then has held five more solo exhibitions for the acclaimed artist.
-Alisan has also organized solo exhibitions for well-known artists Chu Teh-chun, Walasse Ting and manages the estate of Chao Chung-hsiang.
+Alisan has also organized solo exhibitions for well-known artists Chu Teh-chun, Lui Shou-kwan, Walasse Ting, and manages the estate of Chao Chung-hsiang.

-While introducing contemporary Chinese art to the West, Alisan Fine Arts has also staged exhibitions for Western artists and has collaborated with galleries in Europe and the United States, such as Galerie Jan Krugier of Switzerland, Galerie Enrico Navarra of Paris and E. V. Thaw and Artemis of New York.
-In 1995, Mrs. King was instrumental in bringing the French sculptor Bernar Venet’s exhibition to the Shanghai Museum.
-A strong supporter of Le French May in Hong Kong, the gallery has organized numerous exhibitions for French Chinese artists, including Chu Teh-chun, Gao Xingjian, T’ang Haywen, Yang Jiechang, Zao Wou-ki as well as French artists, including Marc Chagall in 1994, Richard Texier in 2007 and Fabienne Verdier in 2014 as part of Le French May program.
+Conscious of the power of cross-cultural exchange, the gallery has made a concerted effort to introduce contemporary Chinese art to the West as well as staging exhibitions for Western artists in Hong Kong.
+Alice King was instrumental in bringing the French sculptor Bernar Venet’s exhibition to the Shanghai Museum in 1995.
+A strong supporter of Le French May in Hong Kong (a festival organized by the Hong Kong French Consulate to introduce French culture to Hong Kong), Alisan Fine Arts has organized numerous exhibitions for French Chinese artists, including Chu Teh-chun, Gao Xingjian, T’ang Haywen, Yang Jiechang, Zao Wou-ki as well as French artists, Marc Chagall in 1994, Jean Degottex in 2005, Richard Texier in 2007 and Fabienne Verdier in 2014 as part of Le French May program.
+For her efforts Alice King was awarded by the French Government the Chevalier des Arts et Lettres in 1995, Chevalier de la Légion d’Honneur in 2000 and Officier de l’Ordre National de la Légion d’Honneur in 2013.

 Continued effort has been made for gallery artists to be included in museum collections, these include: